-Services for readers with disabilities and long-term health conditions
+Services for readers with disabilities and health conditions

-The EFL is committed to assisting readers with disabilities or long-term health conditions in any way we can.
+The EFL is committed to assisting readers with disabilities or health conditions (long or short-term) in any way we can.
 Services we can offer include:

 - General assistance: Fetching books from shelves and help in using the online catalogues/electronic resources.